Does a Language School Need a Social Action Policy?

 You get immersive, real-world English practice.
 Our community gains meaningful cultural exchange, economic support for local artists and businesses, and the preservation of a much-loved historic space in the heart of Crieff.

-2. Our Space Is an Investment in Our Town
+Our Building Is an Investment in Our Town

 Blue Noun is based in a much-loved converted church in the centre of Crieff.
 It’s a cosy, welcoming space for you to learn and relax, and our presence here is a conscious investment in the heart of our town.